jvmahon/HubitatCustom/README.md

 * After this completes, then click on "Save Preferences" and the web page ill now refresh.
 After it refreshes, the "Preferences" area should now show controls for all of the parameters.
 If everything worked right, the controls should show the current settings of your device
 * You should now be able to change / udpate the parameters.

+* Its recommended that you reboot after assigning the driver to your devices.

 # Known Problems
 * Operation is a bit dicey when dealing with parameters that are expressed as bitmap fields! (one example of this is the custom-status LED selections for a HomeSweer WD200).
 This is due to a bug in the Hubitat input control which I've reported to Hubitat.
 What happens is that the bitfield parameter input should allow you to click-select multiple inputs (i.e., to select multipe ones of the "bit" choices), but sometimes it only operates for single choice selection.
 To "Fix" this, de-select everything in the bitfield control, "Save Preferences" then try again.